 Borgo Santo Pietro

-Though there are many wonderful hotel/residence choices in Tuscany, we feel Borgo Santo Pietro to be a special place.
+Though there are many wonderful hotel/residence choices in Tuscany, we feel that Borgo Santo Pietro is particularly special.
 This lavish 15-room boutique hotel, restored from a 13th century stone farmhouse, epitomizes idyllic Tuscan life and personal service.
-Located approx. 35 minutes southeast of Siena and about 90 minutes from Florence, the property is set in a rural corner of Tuscany, including lovely cypress trees among the 13 acre landscaped gardens.
+Located approx. 35 minutes southeast of Siena and about 90 minutes from Florence, the property is set in a rural corner of Tuscany, including lovely cypress trees among the 13 acres of landscaped gardens.
 We felt the full flavor of Tuscan life while staying here!
 The Borgo’s Garden Suites are our favorite rooms, each with their own private terrace and garden.
-All rooms feature pine floors, beamed ceilings, fire places and period antiques.
+All rooms feature pine floors, beamed ceilings, fireplaces and period antiques.
 Although there are many areas for quiet, reflective time, family activities include a free-form outdoor pool, tennis, bocce and basketball courts + a very nice spa.
 Being big garden fans, Bev, Zen and I particularly enjoy the lush, green lawns dotted with secret garden pathways, grottos, and traditional Italian roses – truly heavenly for one’s open-air private moments.
 We loved the hearty breakfasts served in the large, warm country kitchen (cooking classes and wine tasting available).
 We rate the Borgo Santo Pietro an A+ among Tuscan luxury properties!

 Castello Banfi – Il Borgo

 With only six rooms and nine suites, this rustic country house property is set in a picturesque hilltop castle.
 We feel the luxury here is very much understated authentic style, in keeping with a relaxed Tuscan home.
 We enjoyed the cooking schools and the Castello’s outstanding dining.